LearningHouseService/learninghouse/README.md

 ### General configuration

 In general send data of all sensors to **learningHouse Service** especially when training your brains.
-The service will save all data fields even if they are not used in current brain configuration as a `feature`.
+The service will save all data fields even if they are not used as a `feature` at the moment.
 The service will choose the best feature set each time you train a brain.

 In general there are two different data types your sensor data can be divided in. `Numerical data` can be processed directly by your models. `Categorical data` has to be preproccesed by the service to be used as a `feature`. `Categorical data` can be identified by a simple rule: